 Employees who take a non-FMLA Medical Leave do not have job restoration rights.
-However, Bonner County may reinstate the employee to the same position or a position with equivalent status, pay, benefits and other employment terms upon the employee's return before or at the end of the approved leave period, consistent with the needs of the County and subject to the undue hardship limits under federal and state laws.
+However, Bonner County may reinstate the employee to the same position or a position with 760 Non FMLA and Personal Leaves of Absence Policy Page | 2 equivalent status, pay, benefits and other employment terms upon the employee's return before or at the end of the approved leave period, consistent with the needs of the County and subject to the undue hardship limits under federal and state laws.
 In the event Bonner County will not be able to restore the employee to the same or equivalent position, the employee will receive written notice from Human Resources, at which time the Human Resource department will work with the employee to assess whether they are qualified for other open or expected openings in the County.